GAPinDNNs/gapindnns.github.io/collections/_members/Daniel_Persson.md

 office:
     number: H4026
     url: https://maps.chalmers.se/#person:chalmers:danper
 short_description: My research is centered on geometric deep learning.
-I also work on mathematical aspects of string theory.
+I also work on mathematical aspects of string theory, with emphasis on automorphic forms and scattering amplitudes.
 ---
+# kasjdhaslkjdfhaslkdfjhasdlkfjhasdflkjsadhflkasjhaslkjfh